This article highlights Borrego Springs’ Sculptures, a surprising art expression in the middle of the desert.

-I am being dramatic in here.
-In Julian, I saw flyers promoting the sculptures of Borrego Springs and, of course, they were one of reasons that made this village attractive (you know my travel style).
-Now, I was not expecting to get captivated by the details, expressions and textures of something created out of metal.
+I am being dramatic here.
+In Julian, I saw flyers promoting the Borrego Springs’ sculptures and, of course, they were one of the reasons that made this village attractive (you know my travel style).
+Now, I was not expecting to get captivated by the details, expressions, and textures of something created out of metal.

-Borrego Springs is small, isolated and dusty.
-There are zero stop lights and the houses (and businesses) are scattered all around.
+Borrego Springs is small, isolated, and dusty.
+There are zero stoplights and the houses (and businesses) are scattered all around.
 Two ‘malls’ can be found close to the center of town.
-In these areas, the term mall or shopping center can be used as a joke.

 By chance, in 2007, he met artist Ricardo Breceda, known for his realistic metal creations.
-Avery, eventually, commissioned 131 sculptures and placed them at different sites in his property.
+Avery, eventually, commissioned 131 sculptures and placed them at different sites on his property.
 The sculptures have attracted visitors and boosted the local economy.
-Dennis Avery legacy will continue to impact generations to come (he died last year).
+Dennis Avery’s legacy will continue to impact generations to come (he passed away in 2012).

-The area were the sculptures are placed is big.
+The area where the sculptures are placed is big.
 A map to get oriented can be obtained in the visitor’s center.
 Also, there is a Don Quijote de La Mancha sculpture in front of the building.